EECS-330/Chore-Scheduler/README.md

 Working version of your prototype https://eecs-330.github.io/Chore-Scheduler/

-Instructions for running your app (including how your prototype is best viewed).
 The prototype is best viewed using Google Chrome.
-First the user logs into our app by entering their UserID (0,1,2) and clicking the “Submit” button. [.....]
+First the user logs into our app by entering their UserID (0,1,2) and clicking the “Submit” button.